Creative translation workshops: schools

 - Centre for Book Cultures and Publishing, University of Reading, 2020: Around the World in 18 Books: An introduction to literary translation in children’s and YA publishing – my seminar is now available online with notes

-- Starling forum at the University of Glasgow: Children’s Literature Translation, with a focus on Russian literature for young people
+- Starling Forum at the University of Glasgow: Children’s Literature Translation, with a focus on Russian literature for young people

 - London Book Fair, 2018: participated in a panel on the challenges of translating nonfiction

-Professional training and CPD for translators
+Training and CPD for translators and publishing professionals

-- Stephen Spender Trust, Multilingual Creators training, 2021: together with Rahul Bery, Ruth planned and delivered a 15-hour course training translators and writers to design and deliver creative translation and multilingual creative workshops in secondary schools in Manchester, Newcastle and Norwich.
+- Stephen Spender Trust, Multilingual Creators training, 2021: together with Rahul Bery, I planned and delivered a 15-hour course training translators and writers to design and deliver creative translation and multilingual creative workshops in secondary schools in Manchester, Newcastle and Norwich.
 Multilingual Creators: Me and My City is a partnership between the Stephen Spender Trust, National Centre for Writing, New Writing North and Comma Press

 - University of Bath, University of Bristol, 2019: Took part in ITI WRG careers event for early-career freelance translators and postgraduates studying translation and interpreting